Dance Airplay

-Dance/Mix Show Airplay (formerly Hot Dance Airplay) is a monitored electronic dance music radio chart that is published weekly by Billboard magazine.
+Dance Airplay (formerly Hot Dance Airplay and Dance/Mix Show Airplay) is a monitored electronic dance music radio chart that is published weekly by Billboard magazine.

-The chart contains 40 positions and ranks the week's most popular songs according radio dance-formatted stations and mix show airplays that are electronically monitored and have submitted hours of mix show programming, as measured by Mediabase and Luminate.
+The chart contains 40 positions and ranks the week's most popular songs according radio dance-formatted stations that are electronically and measured by Mediabase and Luminate.
 The chart came about as a result of the small but influential impact of electronic dance music on the radio in the United States and the stations that program it.
+Between November 2011 and June 2026, the chart included mix-show plays on top 40 radio and select rhythmic radio.

 The inaugural number-one song was "Crazy in Love" by Beyoncé and Jay-Z, which debuted on August 16, 2003, where it spent seven weeks at the top spot.
-As June 2025, French DJ and musician, David Guetta has collected the most-number one singles on the chart with nineteen chart-toppers.
-The current number-one song on the chart as of November 158, 2025 is "Super Powers" by TELYKAST and Oaks.
+As August 2026, French DJ and musician, David Guetta has collected the most-number one singles on the chart with twenty two chart-toppers.
+As of the week of September 19, 2026, the current number-one song on the chart is "Seratonin" by James Hype.